node-dot-cpp/memory-safe-cpp/checker/doc/CHECKER-QUICK-START.md

 	./build.sh

 script, it will configure the build using `cmake` and will build the tools.
 A short automated test suite should run after the build is complete.
-If there are errors on tests on folder `samples` but not on `regression` there is most likely an environment issue, most common problem is a missing submodule of `memory-safe-cpp` repository.
+If there are errors on tests please see __Troubleshoting__

 Last you can run